-Active class participation is required by all students enrolled in SUNO-DON.
+Active class participation is required by all students enrolled in SUNO-SON.
 Students are responsible for retention and application of information from all previous nursing and support courses.

-To participate in class the student should:
+To demonstrate active participation in class the student should:

-- Contribute constructively to discussions. - Locate copies of all assigned articles or other readings. - Utilize other resources to enhance learning activities (computer lab, and internet). - Review objectives, key terms, key points, tables and boxes along with chapter exercises in the required textbook.
-Read chapters before the start of class. - Complete all learning activities. - Be involved with group assignments.
+- Contribute constructively to discussions. - Locate copies of all assigned articles or other readings. - Utilize other resources to enhance learning activities (computer lab, skills lab, library, and internet). - Review objectives, key terms, key points, tables and boxes along with chapter exercises in the required textbook.
+Read chapters before the class meetings. - Complete all pre and post class learning activities. - Participate with group assignments.